mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 and the guidelines that have evolved from this experience.
 The aim of this document is to define rough consensus of these guidelines in the sense that the most participants seemed sufficiently satisfied with the organization of fully online events as done in 2020 and 2021.
 These guidelines, however, document only one option of running fully online meetings.
-Similar as the IETF has done it for in-person meetings, changes to the organization of the meetings and the meeting agenda should be experimented with in the process of establishing future meeting guidelines.
+Like the procedure for in-person meetings, changes to the organization of the meetings and the meeting agenda should be experimented with in the process of establishing future meeting guidelines.
 Hybrid meetings (meaning meetings that have higher remote participation than onsite participation) than onsite participation).
 Still, some of the experience gained from fully online meetings might also